Hfelipini/de-zoomcamp-project/README.md

 ## Installation and Setup

-To set up the project, follow the detailed installation and configuration instructions provided in the [Installation Guide](link-to-installation-guide).
+To set up the project, follow the detailed installation and configuration instructions provided below.
 The guide will walk you through the necessary steps, including the installation of required dependencies and the configuration of GCP services.

+# 1 - Metatrader 5

+# 2 - GCP

+- **2.1 - Setup GCP Project**
+Create new project in Google Cloud Console → switch to that newly created project

+- **2.2 - Create Service Account**

+# 3 - Terraform

+# 4 - Ingestão

+# 5 - DW

+# 6 - Transformation - Option A - GCP, Option B - Local

+# 7 - Report

 ## Usage